NEWBR33D/BetterSpawnsPlus/README.md

 ```
 "returnChancePercent": [%]
 ```
-- This option set the chance that a trader returns your insured items.
+- This option sets the chance that a trader returns your insured items.
 ```
 "minReturnTime": [integer]
 "maxReturnTime": [integer]